 - Hart Memorial Trophy: 1 time

 Richard also had a great impact on the game.
-He popularized Ice Hockey in Quebec.
-Many youngsters got inspired to play the sport.
+He popularized Ice Hockey in Quebec, inspiring many youngsters to play the sport.
 He also contributed to making the NHL one of the most popular sports leagues.

-Because of his performance, success, and contribution to the game, Richard stands amongst the 10 NHL best hockey players of all time.
+Because of his performance, success, and contribution to the game, Richard is among the 10 NHL’s best hockey players of all time.

 Career Stats of Maurice Richard